STEM School Highlands Ranch shooting: Perpetrators

 The two suspects, who were students at the school, were taken into custody in two separate locations following the shooting.
 Local media outlets reported that the weapons used by the suspects were stolen from a parent, and that neither were known to law enforcement prior to the attack.
 Some media outlets made an effort to avoid reporting the suspect's identities, in an effort to take part in the #NoNotoriety campaign, which seeks to avoid rewarding the shooters with recognition.

 One perpetrator, Devon Michael Erickson, was 18 at the time of the shooting.
 According to an interview with one of the STEM school students, on repeated occasions, Erickson made jokes about school shootings and had even gone as far as to tell those around him, "don't come to school."
 On Snapchat, Erickson used the screen name 'devonkillz'.
 Erickson was booked on 30 criminal counts, which included one count of first degree murder and 29 counts of attempted first degree murder.
 He was held without bond pending his next court appearance.

-The other perpetrator is Alec McKinney, a transgender boy.
+The other perpetrator was Alec McKinney, a transgender boy.
 He was 16 at the time of the shooting.

 On June 20, a statement was released that summarized police interviews with the two suspects.
 According to the statement, McKinney said he had been planning the attack for weeks, and Erickson said he learned about the attack the night before through Snapchat.
 Erickson said that McKinney threatened him and that he followed McKinney's plan because he feared for his life.
 McKinney said he planned to target two students in particular as they had bullied and ridiculed him due to his gender identity and called him "disgusting".
 McKinney said that "he wanted the kids at the school to experience bad things, have to suffer from the trauma like he has had to in his life."
 McKinney also stated he has heard voices and has suffered from homicidal and suicidal thoughts since the age of 12, and refused to take medication so that he "wouldn't feel alone".
-"The Voices Win" was found written in Devon Erickson's house prior to the shooting.
+"The Voices Win" was found written in Erickson's house prior to the shooting.
 Both suspects said they used cocaine before the shooting.